mpainenz/tnas-client/README.md

 # Usage

 For a basic example, look at the [example.py](example.py) script.

-Simply change the Username, Password, and Carrier ID fields to something valid, and the script should allow you to connect to TNAS
+Simply change the Username, Password, and Carrier ID fields to something valid, and run the script to connect to TNAS